 Students are welcome to check out a total of fifteen (15) books at a time for three (3) weeks.
 Students can renew the book(s) for another 3 weeks if the book(s) are not needed by another student or class.
 Books that are being used by a class cannot be checked out.
 Reference books can be checked out for one night only.
 Students will be sent late notices for overdue materials and are responsible for replacing material that is lost or damaged.
-Students will not be permitted to take their final exams and will have their PowerSchool accounts blocked until all library materials are returned.
+Students will will have their PowerSchool accounts blocked until all library materials are returned.